hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-down-jackets.markdown

 Down jackets can be designed for different activities or environments e.g. urban or outdoor adventures.

-In this blog post I have selected the [best down jackets](#the-best-down-jackets-of-2017) of 2017 which I would consider to buy if I were to get a  new one for my next backpacking or winter backcountry adventure.

 A down jacket is one of the most essential piece of clothes when planning an overnight trip outdoors or during winter time.
 A down jacket keeps you much warmer compared to a fleece jacket.

 Usually, I wear a [fleece jacket](http://www.hikeventures.com/best-fleece-jackets/) as a mid-layer when I go hiking.
 When it get’s windy I pull on a [wind jacket](http://www.hikeventures.com/best-windjackets/).
 If I sit around in my camp I switch my fleece to a down jacket.